CircuitryAndCodery/HierGen/docs/contributing.md

 The best way to report a bug is to show:

+* indicate:
-* indicate the version of the package and the version of python
+    * the version of the package
+    * the version of python
+    * the name and version of the operating system
-* some minimal code that should run
+* some minimal code that is expected to run correctly
 * what the expected result is
-* what the actual result is
+* what the actual result is--include any error messages

 ## As a Developer